TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

 # Images for other languages

 Building a language-specific image is straightforward.
 For this you need to choose one of the available language models from [here](http://bionlp-www.utu.fi/dep-parser-models/).
 These models refer to the various treebanks available at [UniversalDependencies](https://universaldependencies.org).
 Let us choose French and the GSD treebank model.
 That means the model name is `fr_gsd` and to parse plain text documents you would use the `parse_plaintext` pipeline.
+The `hardware` build parameter controls whether you want a `gpu` or `cpu` image.

 Build the Docker image like so: